Accelerate Your Path to Full-Stack Monitoring and Alerting

 Service Impact Relationships

 To turn on monitoring of charges for Amazon services one should enable EstimatedCharges monitoring template for AWS device.
-This will add graphs with billing information into device overview page and on Graphs page.
+This will add graphs with billing information into device overview page and on Expenses Analysis page.

 Account Billing Overview